yule/poker-croupier/README.md

 There are not many rules, but please keep them in mind.
 All rules of no limit texas hold'em apply.

 One of the most important rules is that there is no explicit prize for the winner (the other teams however are free to invite them for a beer after the event).
-Poker retreats - although tehy have a competitive feel to them - are not competitions.
+Poker retreats - although they have a competitive feel to them - are not competitions.
 The emphasis should be on practice.

 Another important rule is fair play: no one should try to exploit weekneses of the framework, or deliberately inject backdoors into its source code.
 Also no team should use any pre-written code.
 Only the language's standard library, and general purpose opensource libraries are allowed.